aberloro/Covid_Search_Trends_by_State/README.md

   ### Resources
    - Technology: SQLite, SQL Alchemy, Visual Studio Code, Jupyter Notebook, Python 3.7, Tableau, Postgres, PGAdmin
    - Data Sources
      - [Google Trends](https://trends.google.com/trends/?geo=US):  Google Trends outputs data that can be downloaded as CSV files based on inout parameters determined by the user.
-Various Covid-related search terms were viewed across state lines, from November 2019 to present day.
+Various Covid-related search terms were viewed across state lines, from November 30, 2019 to April 21, 2022.
      - [United States Census Bureau Tables](https://www.census.gov/): Survey and census data is avalable and filtered by year, topics, and location.
 Education achiemement by state data was retrieved.
 MAYBE NOT
      - [MIT Election Data + Science Lab](https://electionlab.mit.edu/data): Election results are available for federal, state, and local elections by state, district, county, or precinct.
 Historical presenential and senate election results were retrieved by state.
      - [Cook Partisan Voting Index](https://worldpopulationreview.com/state-rankings/most-democratic-states): The Partisan Voting Index, PVI, is a measurement of how much a state leans Republican or Democratic compared to the nation as a whole.